+|The Rocky Mountain Region manages 17 national forests and seven national grasslands throughout Colorado, Kansas, Nebraska, along with most of South Dakota and Wyoming.
 Cutting a Christmas tree in a national forest is a tradition for many residents of the Rocky Mountain Region.
 In doing so, you take an active part in managing your national forests as you celebrate your own family's holiday tradition!

 Regional Christmas Tree Cutting Information Map

-||For folks that are only interested in finding the Christmas tree cutting areas closest to the Front Range [Denver Metro area] you can click on this Front Range Primary Cutting Areas link or on the small Front Range map to the left.
-You will then be taken to the Front Range Primary Cutting Areas webpage which shows the cutting areas closest to (north to south) Ft.
+||For folks that are only interested in finding the Christmas tree cutting areas closest to the Front Range/Denver Metro Area you can click on this Front Range/Denver Metro Cutting Areas link or on the small Front Range map to the left.
+You will then be taken to the Front Range/Denver Metro Cutting Areas web page which shows the cutting areas closest to (north to south) Ft.
 Collins, Denver and Colorado Springs.